patrickromeromccafferty/wetgrain/shop.md

 [home](index.md) | [about](about.md) | [archive](archive.md)  |  [submissions](submit.md)
 # shop

 Our shop operates on a good faith basis.
-To purchase copies please email wetgrainpoetry [at] protonmail.com with the following details:
+To purchase copies please email diana [at] wetgrainpoetry.com with the following details:

 1. Name
 2. Number of copies